immcantation/alakazam/docs/topics/combineIgphyml.md

 iglist
 :   list of igphyml objects (see readIgphyml).
-Each must have an `ID` column in its `param` attribute, which can be added automatically using the `ID` option of `readIgphyml`
+Each must have an `ID` column in its `param` attribute, which can be added automatically using the `id` option of `readIgphyml`

 format